confluentinc/tutorials/vscode-produce-and-consume/README.md

 ### Instructions For Use With A Local Cluster

-In the Sidebar, next to 'local', click the play button.
+In the Side Bar, next to 'local', click the play button.
 Select 'Kafka', then select 1 broker.
 Once the container is ready you can create a topic.
-Under the Sidebar > Topics section, click the "Create Topic" button and give it the name `test-topic`.
+Under the Side Bar > Topics section, click the "Create Topic" button and give it the name `test-topic`.
 You can now produce a message using the following steps.

 ### Produce Your Message